mauney/Graphs/projects/social/README.md

 1. To create 100 users with an average of 10 friends each, how many times would you need to call `add_friendship()`?
 Why?

+`add_friendship()` would be called 500 times.
+When populating the graph the number of friendship connections created is the number of users times the average number of friends per user.
+Each call to `add_friendship()` creates two connections, so divide the connections in half to determine the number of calls.
+In the example, this is (100 * 10) // 2 = 500

 2. If you create 1000 users with an average of 5 random friends each, what percentage of other users will be in a particular user's extended social network?
 What is the average degree of separation between a user and those in his/her extended network?

+The percentage of other users in a particular user's extended social network will average to about 98% or a little higher.
+The average degrees of separation between between connections is about 4.46.

 ## 4. Stretch Goal

 1. You might have found the results from question #2 above to be surprising.
 Would you expect results like this in real life?
 If not, what are some ways you could improve your friendship distribution model for more realistic results?

+I think 98% coverage is about right for large networks.
+The likelyhood of an isolated village of friends unconnected from all other people is pretty small.
+If you wanted to model disconnected villages, you could first clump varying numbers of people into the number of villages desired, and then make friend connections only within each village (create a few connected components out of the entire network).

 2. If you followed the hints for part 1, your `populate_graph()` will run in O(n^2) time.
 Refactor your code to run in O(n) time.
 Are there any tradeoffs that come with this implementation?